Ky-Ng/Vowel-Detection-NN/readme.md

 2) Vowel Classification Training
 	1) A [Python script](https://github.com/Ky-Ng/Vowel-Detection-NN/blob/main/Vowel_Classification_NN.ipynb) takes in the `.mat` files from the previous file and trains a simple feedforward network on the vowel classification task
 	2) The neural networks also have varied hidden layer sizes where increasing the number of hidden neurons seems to have increased the learning
-		1) For more details on the hidden neurons, read another writeup, "[1 vs. 5 Hidden Neurons](https://drive.google.com/drive/u/0/folders/1Jvgf6aEGAVLKMgySvXMKttUdt7N7Gkwh)"
+		1) For more details on the hidden neurons, read another writeup, "[1 vs. 5 Hidden Neurons]https://drive.google.com/file/d/1teUhbqSgzksPxGWmo40RLY3YbG3y9Pkv/view?usp=sharing)"
 ### Side Tangent: Vowel Backness
 - Rather than taking a Neural Network approach to identifying vowel backness, I took the [effect size](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3444174/&ved=2ahUKEwjztpP50PWEAxVeIDQIHY92DmoQFnoECCUQAQ&usg=AOvVaw1TdLnzmgITF6AhzMyp5bmw) using [Cohen's D](https://statisticsbyjim.com/basics/cohens-d/#:~:text=Cohens%20d%20is%20a%20standardized,psychology%20frequently%20uses%20Cohens%20d.)of the front vs back vowels to attempt to identify which LPC Coefficients could identify `frontness` vs `backness`
 - The script for the effect size calculations can be found here: [Generate_LPC_Data.ipynb](https://github.com/Ky-Ng/Vowel-Detection-NN/blob/main/Generate_LPC_Data.ipynb)
 ### Limitations
 The model architecture used for this project is quite simple and more of a proof of concept for more sophisticated speech detection tasks.

 Furthermore, only 218 data samples were used.
-Since there are 10 output vowels, it would also seem that input output pairs on neurons with less than 4 neurons would not perform well (`2^4 = 16`)
+Since there are 10 output vowels, it would also seem that input output pairs on neurons with less than 4 neurons would not perform well (since models with 3 neurons would only have `2^3 = 8` possibilities while there are 10 vowels)
 ___